-Minneapolis community defies ICE to alert immigrants of approaching agents
+Minneapolis community defies ICE to warn immigrants of approaching agents

 Key Takeaways